Mirvac are renowned for helping thousands of first home buyers start their property journey to become, proud, happy homeowners. Watch their stories.

 THE JOURNEY TO YOUR FUTURE HOME STARTS HERE

 Don't know where to start?
-Here's a quick
+Below is a quick

 checklist of 10 key steps in the property buying